Cryyyystal/Analysis-of-Yelp-Review-for-Chipotle-Mexican-Grill/README.md

 - Investigate the supply chain to see how to improve the quality and taste of its proteins, especially chicken.
 - Investigate the current quality of its most important product, burrito, which has gone fewer and fewer positive reviews.
 - Improve online ordering system and mobile app, in order to better solve the wait time problem and improve customers’ buying experience.

+*If you are intereted about the detailed analyzing process, please visit: https://medium.com/@crystalwong_11198/yelp-review-analysis-for-chipotle-with-sentiment-analysis-word-clouds-and-topic-modeling-5e61a482e17e*